Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 - Strive for excellence in sustainability
 - Inspire collaboration
 <!-- ^ Talking points ^
+This year, Boeing has adopted a new environmental strategy to guide the company’s business through 2025 as it continues to:

 -Design, manufacture and deliver innovative aerospace products and services that will improve the company’s environmental footprint.
 -Strive for excellence in sustainability in our operations and supply base.
 -Inspire collaboration with partners around the world to advance innovative solutions for local and global environmental needs.